MartinEesmaa/VVCEasy/README.md

 # GUI applications (easy)

-If you're not familiar for using CLI, you can use GUI with application window for ease use and without typing commands on your terminal.
+If you're not familiar with using the CLI, you can use a GUI with an application window for ease of use, eliminating the need to type commands in your terminal.

-These VVC programs of encode/decode are listed:
+These VVC programs for encoding/decoding are listed:

 | Programs with website or GitHub link | Note | Creator
 --- | --- | --- |